 Pete Oyler is a product and furniture designer.
 He joined the School of the Art Institute of Chicago's Designed Objects program in 2016 and teaches studio classes that explore the contemporary landscape of design and exhibition.
 As an educator Oyler is particularly interested in design semiotics and in the potential of three-dimensional objects to incite imaginative curiosity.
 Oyler co-founded the award-winning furniture studio Assembly Design with Interior Designer Nora Mattingly in 2012 and produces work for larger volume production under his own name.
 His work explores the intersections of design, craft, contemporary culture, and history, and his studio practice emphasizes both traditional and experimental approaches to a wide range of materials and methods of production.
 Oyler’s work has been exhibited and recognized (inter)nationally.
 Recent publications include The New York Times, Elle Décor, Dwell, Ideat, Modern Painters, and Wallpaper.

 Jonah Takagi received a BFA in Furniture Design from the Rhode Island School of Design in 2002.
-After several years of life on the road as a touring musician, Jonah launched his studio in 2010.
+After several years of life on the road as a touring musician, Jonah launched his studio, Atelier Takagi, in 2010.
 He has exhibited work throughout Europe and America and counts among his clients such brands as Kvadrat (Denmark), Roll and Hill (United States), Le Klint (Denmark), Umbra Shift (Canada), Matter (United States), La Chance (France), and Hem (Sweden).

-Explore Past whatnot Products
+Explore Past Whatnot Products